ddrohan/mobile-app-dev-labs/session05/lab/md/step03.md

  ![](../img/lab502.png)

-You'll get a fair bit of 'boilerplate' code, which we don't need, so before continuing, ensure your new AddFragment initially looks like
+You'll get a fair bit of 'boilerplate' code, which we don't need for this project, so before continuing, ensure your new AddFragment initially looks like

 ~~~java
 public class AddFragment extends Fragment {